minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 	- Installing updates
 	- Installing software
 	- Downloading common files from the internet
-	- Anything you can think o
+	- Anything you can think of
+- The EC2 User Data Script runs with the root user
+-